 Get this recipe for Mexican style Charro Beans.
 Packed with flavor, these delicious beans are great anytime or serve them alongside your favorite Mexican food.

 Charro Beans are prolific in Mexican restaurants where we live.
 You usually have your choice of charro beans or refried beans with just about every dish on the menu.
 I LOVE spicy foods and if you ask my kids where mom likes to go eat, they’ll tell you “the Taqueria!”
 We have these small family-owned Mexican food places around every corner in our small town.
 They cook up down-home Tex-Mex that I just can’t resist.
 These Charro beans are a knockoff of what I have alongside my fajitas every time I order them.

-Cholula Hot Sauce is one of the key ingredients in this recipe that really makes it stand apart.
+Cholula Hot Sauce is one of the key ingredients in these Charro Beans that really makes it stand apart.
 It’s sold at just about every supermarket around here, but if you can’t find it where you are, you can buy it here, online.
 I use the original flavor in this recipe.
-Scroll to the bottom of this post to see a picture of this sauce.

 These beans are great served with a dollop of sour cream and my Green Chile & Cheddar Corn Muffins.